 top of page

-My research agenda revolves around questions of how writing and the teaching of writing evolves due to technological and social changes.
-I position myself less as an advocate or critic of technological change and more as a reflective practitioner, to borrow George Hillocks' phrase.
-I am invested in student engagement in authentic writing practices and processes and am invested in the Editing, Writing, and Media English major track at Florida State University.
-I also write and conduct research on mentored undergraduate research, digital archives, and digital writing.
+My research agenda revolves around questions of how writing and the teaching of writing evolves due to technological changes.
+I position myself less as an advocate or critic of technological change and more as a reflective practitioner.
+I study and publish on a variety of related topics including, writing assessment, digital writing, artificial intelligence, multimedia composition, reflection, undergraduate research and mentoring, writing program administration, online writing instruction, and disability studies

 Writing Assessment and the Revolution in Digital Texts and Technologies